tcnew0/npm/doc/misc/npm-config.md

 Output parseable results from commands that write to standard output.
 For `npm search`, this will be tab-separated table format.

+### prefer-offline

+* Default: false
+* Type: Boolean

+If true, staleness checks for cached data will be bypassed, but missing data will be requested from the server.
+To force full offline mode, use `--offline`.

+This option is effectively equivalent to `--cache-min=9999999`.

 ### prefix